Lauren M. O'Donnell

 Scholarly Emphasis

-Dr. O'Donnell has been the principal investigator on numerous research studies including multi-hospital research study reasearching 18 hospitals over a 5-year time frame.
-She also is an editor for Wolters Kluwers, Critical Care Nurses Made Incrediby Easy, for cardiopulmonary resuscitation (CPR), emergency care, drug overdose, and positoning.
+Dr. O'Donnell has been the principal investigator on numerous research studies including a multi-hospital study, researching 18 hospitals over a 5-year time frame linking CMS penalty claims and nurse communication.
+She also is an author and editor for Wolters Kluwer, Critical Care Nurses Made Incredibly Easy, for cardiopulmonary resuscitation (CPR), emergency care, drug overdose, and poisoning.

 Service

 Dr. O'Donnell currently holds a scientific review board member seat for the Institutional Review Board, University of Pittsburgh, Human Research Protection Office (HRPO).
-Simulanteously, She is a Director at Large board position for the Southwestern Pennsylvania Organization of Nurse Leaders (SWOPNL).
-She chairs the Legilsative and advocacy committe dedicated to improving and accelerating the nursing profession by developing and reviewing legislative initiatives within the state of Pennsylvania.
+Simultaneously, she has a director at Large board position for the Southwestern Pennsylvania Organization of Nurse Leaders (SWOPNL).
+She chairs the Legislative and Advocacy committee dedicated to improving and accelerating the nursing profession by developing and reviewing legislative initiatives within the state of Pennsylvania.
 Preceding SWOPNL and IRB leadership, Dr. O'Donnell was a board member of the Cystic Fibrosis Foundation, Western Pennsylvania from 2018-2024.